 Just Eat and Starship Technologies, who have designed and manufactured the six-wheel pavement droid, announced in July they were working together on the first of its kind pilot program.
 After five months of exhaustive testing in the area, the first live delivery signals the next step in this revolutionary pilot program which will see local Just Eat customers receive automated robot deliveries in Greenwich.
 There are plans to expand the program across London in 2017.

 When Simone’s order was received by Taksim Meze, restaurant manager Ana Maria Stingaciu requested that a robot make the delivery.
-In response, a local robot travelled to the restaurant while the meal was being prepared.
+In response, a local robot traveled to the restaurant while the meal was being prepared.
 Freshly cooked, Taksim Meze placed Simone’s order securely in the robot’s cargo hold and Simone then received a text message to let her know that the robot was en route to deliver her order.
 Ten minutes later, Simone received another text message with a unique link to open the cargo hold of the robot that was waiting at her door.

 Simone said: I couldn’t believe my eyes when I opened the door to find a robot waiting to greet me – it was like something out of a movie.
 It is really incredible to think that this kind of technology and service is now available.
 It was very efficient and actually texted me when it pulled up.
 The only thing I wasn’t sure of is whether or not to tip!”